boigraviz1107/freemarket_sample_73a/README.md

   - seller bears  :true

 ### Association
-- belongs_to :user,dependent: :destroy
+- belongs_to :user
 - has_one :order
-- has_many :comments
+- has_many :comments,dependent: :destroy
-- has_many :images
+- has_many :images,dependent: :destroy
 - belongs_to :brand
 - belongs_to :category